 S_k = b?; [ a0? -> c0!; S_k, ... , a(k-1)? -> c(k-1)!; S_k ]

-Also available through this link
+Also available through this link.Specification in DI Algebra:

 # Generated by expexp.pl